andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Space After Labels
 ==================

-Amount of pixels between the labels to left of the form and their input fields.
+Amount of pixels between the labels to the left of the form and their input fields.

 .. index:: Redirect URL